Street Transvestite Action Revolutionaries: Decline

 You all tell me, go and hide my tail between my legs.
 I will no longer put up with this shit.
 I have been beaten.

 I have had my nose broken.
 I have been thrown in jail.
 I have lost my job.
 I have lost my apartment for gay liberation, and you all treat me this way?
 What the fuck's wrong with you all?
 Think about that!

 — Sylvia Rivera, speech at the 1973 Christopher Street Liberation Day rally (Note: This quote is presented in the source with line breaks between sentences.
 For legibility, they have been removed here.)

 Throughout 1972, STAR stopped holding meetings and saw a decline in demonstrations.
 In July 1972, Rivera was arrested for carrying a knife for use in self-defense, spending several weeks at Rikers Island.
 While there, she instigated various acts of sabotage, such as flooding toilets and setting mattresses on fire, in protest of the harsh conditions faced by prisoners.
 She was arrested again in April 1973 during a protest following the third defeat of the New York City Gay Rights Bill and once again at another protest several days later, during which she scaled New York City Hall.

 According to Rivera, the 1973 Christopher Street Liberation Day rally marked the death of STAR.
-The gay liberation movement had fragmented by that point, with the National LGBTQ Task Force advocating for incremental reforms while many lesbians embraced separatism.
+The gay liberation movement had fragmented by that point, with the National Gay Task Force advocating for incremental reforms while many lesbians embraced separatism.
 The organization Lesbian Feminist Liberation (LFL) was particularly opposed to transgender individuals speaking at the parade, distributing flyers that referred to transgender women as "female impersonators".
 STAR was initially slated to march at the front of the parade, but they were ultimately prevented from marching at all.
 A STAR banner was also removed from the rally's bandstand.
 Angered, and despite attempts by some gay activists to remove her, Rivera took the stage in tears, criticizing the attendees for excluding transgender people from their activism despite their many contributions to the struggle for LGBTQ rights.
 She then led a chant for "gay power".

 After Rivera's speech, Jean O'Leary of LFL spoke, accusing Rivera of being a "genital male" and criticizing drag entertainment as demeaning and misogynistic.
 (Note: According to Cohen, O'Leary later "expressed regret for maintaining a rigid politically correct anti-drag stance".)
 She was booed by the audience.
 After O'Leary's address, Lee Brewster of the Queens Liberation Front spoke, criticizing lesbians who sought to exclude transgender individuals from the gay liberation movement.
 After the rally, Johnson sought out Rivera, who had returned to her apartment and slit her wrists in the bathroom.
 Johnson promptly called an ambulance.
 Rivera was taken to Bellevue, where she met with Johnson and Kohler that evening.
 Soon after, she retired from public activism for many years.